Pepperdine University School of Law's Fourteenth Annual Wm. Matthew Byrne, Jr. Judicial Clerkship Institute March 13 - 14, 2014

 Pepperdine University School of Law

 Ambassador (ret.)
 Douglas W. Kmiec is Caruso Family Chair and Professor of Constitutional Law & Human Rights, Pepperdine University.
 In addition to being an author and syndicated columnist, he has been privileged to serve Democratic and Republican presidents alike.
-Upon nomination by President Obama and confirmation by the Senate, he was U.S. ambassador to the Republic of Malta, where he completed the construction of a $125.5 million embassy compound and upgraded the security and economic ties between the Mediterranean and the U.S. In the face of violence in the Libyan uprisings, the ambassador successfully organized a rescue of the staff of U.S. embassy in Tripoli and hundreds of other foreign nationals from Libya with a catamaran.
+Nominated by President Obama and confirmed by the Senate, he was appointed U.S. ambassador to the Republic of Malta, where he completed the construction of a $125.5 million embassy compound and upgraded the security and economic ties between the Mediterranean and the U.S. In the face of violence in the Libyan uprisings, the ambassador successfully organized a rescue of the staff of U.S. embassy in Tripoli and hundreds of other foreign nationals from Libya with a catamaran.
 Ambassador Kmiec had previously served as head of the Office of Legal Counsel (U.S. assistant attorney general) for presidents Ronald Reagan and George H. W. Bush.
 A Fulbright Scholar (Asia), White House Fellow, and honorary degree recipient, the Ambassador is a graduate of Northwestern and USC.
 He taught at Notre Dame for near 20 years and was Dean of The Catholic University of America.

 Laurie L. Levenson